-When it comes to business degrees, Michigan, like the Midwest region where it is located, is solid and down to earth.
-There are no flashy Ivy League schools here, but many good programs where you have a good chance of getting your career started on the right foot.
+When it comes to business degrees, Michigan, like the Midwest region where it is located, is solid and down-to-earth.
+There are no flashy Ivy League schools here, but Michigan offers many good programs to students interested in starting a career in the business field.

-According to the National Center for Educational Statistics (NCES), there are 44 public and non-profit schools in the state, of which 22 have accredited undergraduate business programs and 19 have accredited graduate business programs.
-All schools are accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
-The schools listed below are all public or non-profit and also regionally accredited by the Higher Learning Commission (HLC).
+According to the National Center for Educational Statistics (NCES), there are 44 public and private non-profit schools in the state, of which 22 have accredited undergraduate business programs, and 19 have accredited graduate business programs.
+The Association accredits all schools on our list to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
+The schools listed below are all public or private non-profit and regionally accredited by the Higher Learning Commission (HLC).

-It’s important to seek out a business degree program that have been accredited by external institutions.
-This ensures that their programs have clear goals and demonstrated proven outcomes and that the school follows national and international standards.
-Accredited schools must also prove that they offer interaction opportunities with businesspeople, allowing students to learn in ways that go beyond the classroom.
+It’s important to seek out a business degree program that has been accredited by external institutions.
+This ensures that their programs have clear goals and have demonstrated proven outcomes and that the school follows national and international standards.
+Accredited schools must also prove that they offer students opportunities to interact with established businesspeople, allowing them to learn in ways beyond the classroom.

-Below you will find critical information to help you decide on a school based on a variety of important criteria, such as tuition, financial aid, entrance exam scores, acceptance rates, and much more.
-The three sections that follow cover undergraduate programs, graduate schools, and the job prospects for business school graduates in Michigan.
+Below you will find critical information to help you decide on a school based on various important criteria, such as tuition, financial aid, entrance exam scores, acceptance rates, and much more.
+The three sections that follow cover undergraduate programs, graduate schools, and job prospects for business school graduates in Michigan.

 Undergraduate Business Schools in Michigan

-Michigan is one of the more affordable states when it comes to undergraduate business schools, with the average tuition cost of the programs on our list around $18,000 before financial aid is taken into account.
-This average is skewed higher by a handful of more expensive programs—$58,420 at the Walsh College of Accountancy and Business Administration and roughly $40,000 each at Kettering University and University of Detroit Mercy—so 17 of the 22 programs in the state are below the average figure.
-The median tuition cost—the number that about half the schools are above and half are below—is only around $12,000.
-The most inexpensive schools are Jackson College, which charges just $5,640 for tuition while offering financial aid of up to $5,039, and Saginaw Valley State University at $9,345 for tuition with $6,252 for financial aid.
+Michigan is one of the more affordable states for undergraduate business schools, with the programs’ average tuition cost on our list at around $18,000 before financial aid.
+This average is skewed higher by a handful of more expensive programs – $58,420 at the Walsh College of Accountancy and Business Administration and roughly $40,000 each at Kettering University and University of Detroit Mercy – so 17 of the 22 programs in the state are below our average.
+The median tuition cost is only around $12,000 before financial aid.
+The most inexpensive schools are Jackson College, which charges just $5,640 for tuition while offering financial aid of up to $5,039.
+Saginaw Valley State University costs $9,345 for tuition and offers $6,252 for financial aid.

 We have acceptance rate information for 16 of the 22 undergraduate programs, and they are generally high.
 The average acceptance rate is 73%, and all the schools but one have acceptance rates of over 65%, with the highest being Lake Superior State University at 91%.
 The one school below 65% is well below that figure at 29%: the Ross School of Business at the University of Michigan, Ann Arbor.
-This is actually still a pretty high acceptance rate given that the Ross School is considered one of the top business schools in the entire country.
+It is worth noting that the Ross School is considered one of the top business schools in the entire country, so a 29% acceptance rate is relatively high.
 By way of comparison, the similarly rated Columbia University accepts just 7% of its applicants.

 Graduation rates tend to be on the low side for undergraduate business degrees in Michigan.
-The average graduation rate of the 19 schools for which we have information is 51.5%, with 10 of the 19 graduating less than half of their students; Northwood University has the lowest figure at 35%.
-As is often the case, the school that is the hardest to get into has the highest graduation rate: the Ross School grants diplomas 91% of the time.
+The average graduation rate of the 19 schools for which we have information is 51.5%, with 10 of the 19 graduating fewer than half of their students; Northwood University has the lowest graduation rate at 35%.
+As is often the case, the school that is the hardest to get into also has the highest graduation rate: the Ross School grants diplomas to 91% of its students.

-Scan the table below to find all the important data about undergraduate business schools, including annual in-state tuition costs, average aid per student, acceptance rates, median SAT and ACT scores of accepted students, and graduation rates.
-Click on any column header to sort the table based on its values.
+Scan the table below to find all the important data about undergraduate business schools, including annual in-state tuition costs, average financial aid per student, acceptance rates, median SAT and ACT scores of accepted students, and graduation rates.
+Click on any column header to sort the table based on that value.